-- Faculty access to York ePortfolio/Student Blogs website is reserve for faculty working directly with the student ePortfolio, and should be in no way used as a replacement for the CMS, BMC, Blackboard, CUNYFirst, etc.
+- Faculty access to York e-Portfolio/Student Blogs website is reserved for faculty working directly with the student e-Portfolio and should be in no way used as a replacement for the CMS, BMC, Blackboard, CUNYFirst, etc.

 Allocation for Student Websites

-- The student server provides York students an opportunity to do database design, practice programming in C++, Java, Perl and PHP, create individual student's own web pages and many more.
+- The student server provides York students an opportunity to do database design, practice programming in C++, Java, Perl, and PHP, create individual student's own web pages and much more.

-- York Students are eligible for personal web space on York ePortfolio/Student Blogs website, were they can create their blogs and eportfolio material.
+- York Students are eligible for personal web space on York e-Portfolio/Student Blogs website, where they can create their blogs and e-portfolio material.

 Allocation for Affiliated Websites

-- A office or department may allocate a portion of its space to an affiliated organization and assume responsibility for this information.
+- An office or department may allocate a portion of its space to an affiliated organization and assume responsibility for this information.